Gdoc/Admin

 Reported new cases on a particular day do not necessarily represent new cases on that day

-The steps in this chain are different across countries, but for many countries the reporting chain includes most of the following steps:
+The steps in this chain may vary between countries, but usually include the following steps:

-This reporting chain can take several days.
-This is why the figures reported on any given date do not necessarily reflect the number of new cases on that specific date.
+This reporting chain can take several days, so the figures reported on any given date do not necessarily reflect the number of new cases on that specific date.

 The number of actual cases is higher than the number of confirmed cases